 By denying the mourning the truth, we are removing their motivation to fervently pray–robbing them of fear of the Lord–and most likely responsible for sending their loved ones to eternal doom.
 What is more horrific than that?
 What condemnation awaits us?
 All because, we lied and the grace they needed from their loved one’s fervent prayers was never obtained.
 Absolutely tragic!

 You see, since God isn’t conformed to time and space, He looks into the past, present and the future and collects all of the grace from all the prayers ever prayed for the dying’s behalf and sends that grace to dying at the moment of their death.
-Our Lord does this to help move the dying from some sorrow for their sins (some faith) into obtaining true sorrow (true faith in Jesus/true hatred for sin), so they can gain a sorrow so great they would rather suffer any pain than offend God again by a single offence.
+Our Lord does this to help move the dying from some sorrow for their sins (some faith) into obtaining true sorrow (true faith in Jesus/true hatred for sin), so they can gain a sorrow so great–a hatred for sin so true–they would rather suffer anything than offend God again by a slight offence.

-Out of great love for us, even after a life time of us not correctly growing in faith and rejecting God, we can have a chance to be saved at the very moment of our death.
-But because the grace sent is still too little to move a hardened heart into a contrite heart, most still reject all that grace and still unknowingly choose to cling to their sins instead of God.
+Out of great love for us, even after a life time of us not correctly seeking God or growing in faith and even mostly rejecting Him, we can still have a chance to be saved at the very moment of our death.
+But tragically because the grace sent at this hour is still too little to move a hardened heart into a contrite one, most still reject all that grace and still unknowingly choose to cling to their sins instead of God.
+Horrible!

 However, great prayer, fasting and sacrifice, from a heart of great faith, can change all of that.
 Therefore, we must pray and pray hard for the dead, and grow in our personal faith so our prays, fasts and sacrifices can send wonderful grace to our loved ones.
-The more we grow in our own faith greater grace God can send to our loved ones and the greater grace the better.
+The more we grow in our own faith greater grace God can send to our loved ones through our acts of love and the greater grace the better.

 Oh, the dying greatly need our help.
 It is very important we learn about the different kinds of sorrow there are and what TRUE sorrow really is so we can more fully understand the goal.
 Therefore, please read, “What is True Sorrow.”

-But not only that, for the souls who died and have accepted God’s saving forgiving mercy (the saved), but those who still haven’t atoned for all of their life time of offences committed against God after their baptism (from God’s justice, paid the price), they now need our wholehearted prayers to help hasten them out of the joyfully purifying, but painful, fires of Purgatory into Eternal Bliss with Christ.
+But not only that, for the souls who died and have accepted God’s saving forgiving mercy (the saved), but those who still haven’t atoned for all of their life time of offences committed against God after their baptism –those who aren’t saints, who from God’s justice still haven’t paid the price for their sins, now need our wholehearted prayers to help hasten them out of the joyfully purifying, but painful, fires of Purgatory into Eternal Bliss with Christ.
 And our fervent prays from a heart of true faith can greatly benefit them.